-This is pretty straightforward too: is it a blog post, a case study, a video, a social media marketing post, a photo, an infographic, a digital tool?
+This is pretty straightforward too: is it a blog post, a case study, a video, a social media marketing post, a photo, an infographic, or a digital tool?

 This depends on your business and how that works.
-For most people, most of the time, it’s probably a blog post or a social media post.
+For most people, most of the time, it’s probably blog posts or social media posts.

 That’s about it—a very quick example of how to take this Content Calendar Template, layout the entire workflow for yourself, and set it up for the entire marketing calendar.

 Using Trello to Manage the Content Creation Process

 OK, so that was the template and you can use it to scale out the whole plan for the year.
 However, managing the process of creating the content is a little bit different.